hgabor47/babylonms/examples/android/readme.md

-Thi is an examples directory for Android
+This is an examples directory for Android

+C# examples is out I'm working on a simplest android example.
+Soon...